SkyWox/Ampersand/README.md

   -- Currently details are hard-coded into the app since there is only one author
   -- Flutter has its own method of importing JSON that I didn't implement for this MVP
 * Add navigation to other pages in the app
-* Use custom fonts and match your exact shade of purple
+* Use custom fonts and match the app's exact shade of purple

 ## How I made this